Sanitary and Phytosanitary

 Extracts from SPS Committee meeting summary reports

-In October 2004, the Bolivarian Republic of Venezuela stated that in the last two years Barbados had applied restrictions to shipments of citrus from the Bolivarian Republic of Venezuela without demonstrating the existence of any pests or diseases.
-Several bilateral consultations had taken place but a solution had not been reached.
-Barbados was asked to explain why these restrictions on citrus from the Bolivarian Republic of Venezuela continued to be applied.
+In October 2004, the representative of Venezuela informed the Committee that in the last two years Barbados had applied restrictions to shipments of citrus from his country without having undertaken inspection procedures demonstrating the existence of any pests or diseases.
+Several bilateral consultations had taken place but no solution had been reached.
+He requested Barbados to explain why these restrictions on citrus from Venezuela continued to be applied.

-Barbados stated that the actions taken were consistent with their Plant Pest and Disease Import Control Act and Article 6 of the SPS Agreement.
-Barbados was willing to discuss the issue further bilaterally and within the framework of the Free Trade Agreement (FTA) negotiations between CARICOM and the Bolivarian Republic of Venezuela.
-At the last meeting both parties had agreed to allow SPS experts to visit and inspect each other's country and the Bolivarian Republic of Venezuela had offered to cover part of the costs.
-The CARICOM secretariat had since informed the Bolivarian Republic of Venezuela of the experts that had been nominated but no arrangements had been put in place for the visit.
+The representative of Barbados stated that the actions taken by his country were consistent with their Plant Pest and Disease Import Control Act and paragraph 3 of Article 6 of the SPS Agreement.
+He indicated his country's willingness to discuss the issue further bilaterally and within the framework of the Free Trade Agreement (FTA) negotiations between CARICOM and Venezuela.
+He noted that at the last meeting both parties had agreed to allow SPS experts to visit and inspect each other's countries and Venezuela had offered to cover part of the costs.
+The CARICOM secretariat had since informed Venezuela of the nominations it had received for the visit, but no arrangements had been put in place for this visit.